“A day without laughter is a day wasted.” – Charlie Chaplin

 Given the many benefits of laughter, the medical community has developed a healing modality known as laughter therapy.
 This practice aims to relieve physical and emotional stress or discomfort by using the natural physiological process of laughter.
 It often combines laughter and movement to boost heart rate, as in the case of laughter yoga.
 In fact, 10-15 minutes of laughter can burn as much as 50 calories!

-Of course, our cultural upbringing and family history play a major role is what we consider to be funny and how much we allow ourselves to indulge in humor.
+Of course, our cultural background and family history play a major role is what we consider to be funny and how much we allow ourselves to indulge in humor.
 People from certain cultures (like Northern Europeans) are considered to be more serious and stoic than other cultures (like Latins).
 Also, some individuals prefer a more dry sense of humor, while others prefer a more slapstick genre.

 Regardless of your preferences for comedy, laughter will always be one of your core human needs.
 Without enough of it in our life, we can wither like a flower in a cold, dark and harsh winter.
 If you feel restricted or unable to engage in laughter, you might want to examine your existing beliefs and do some work with your inner critic.
-If that’s not enough, consider working with a therapist for deeper insights.

 Humor is undoubtedly one of the most potent tools for instantly shifting us from a place of gloom and doom towards a more positive one.
 Every day, set an intention to see the world through the lens of love and tackle any resistance or fears that may come up in the process of doing this.